jnozzi/cocoadev.com/SiteContent/General/RogueLike.markdown

-Roguelike games are [[RPGs]] (usually text-only but not necessarily) where the dungeon or world is randomly generated for each game, rather than being a static 'adventure'.
-Obviously, the randomness enhances replayability, and there are people who have been playing the same game for ''decades''
+Roguelike games are General/RPGs (usually text-only but not necessarily) where the dungeon or world is randomly generated for each game, rather than being a static 'adventure'.
+Obviously, the randomness enhances replayability, and there are people who have been playing the same game for *decades*

 Some links: